hashicorp-services/tfm/site/docs/index.md

 ![TFM](../../images/TFM-black.png)

 !!! warning ""
-    Note: This CLI is in Beta and currently does NOT have official support!
+    Note: This CLI is in pre-alpha release and currently does not have official support!

-    TFM is currently being tested internally and is NOT fit yet for external customer use cases.
+    TFM is currently being tested internally and is not for external customer use cases yet.

     Please reach out to one of our listed [contact methods](#contacts).